 - Place a steamer rack at the bottom of a stock pot or other large pot; or use a deep fryer with a basket.

-- Oil the 7/8" cannoli tubes by either spraying them with olive oil or any other cooking oil; or you may just rub a little vegetable or peanut oil on them; and set aside.
+- Oil the 7/8" cannoli forms by either spraying them with olive oil or any other cooking oil; or you may just rub a little vegetable or peanut oil on them; and set aside.

 - Take as many of the circles as you have cannoli forms and roll each of the circles out into an oval shape making them about 4 – 5" wide.